pernalin/pernalin.github.io/about.md

 I live in Connecticut, USA.

-## Setup
+## Colophon

-Some fun facts about the setup of this site include:
+Some fun facts about this site include:

 * Built for [Jekyll](http://jekyllrb.com)
 * Developed on GitHub and hosted for free on [GitHub Pages](https://pages.github.com)